 In some cases, a suspended license can be reinstated simply by paying a fee or fine.
 However, in many cases you will need an attorney to help negotiate the conditions for reinstatement, reduce the fees, or even fight the underlying reason for the suspension.
 Reinstating a revoked license is typically more complicated and will almost certainly require the aid of an attorney.

-Go to our page on How to Reinstate a Suspended License in NY reinstating a suspended license for more information.
+Go to our page on How to Reinstate a Suspended License in New York reinstating a suspended license for more information.

 Who Should You Call?

 If you or a loved one is facing potential license suspension in New York based on pending violations or has been charged with driving while suspended, don’t panic!
 With the help of a skilled attorney, you may be able to remove or mitigate the consequences.
 Call the Rosenblum Law at 888-883-5529 to schedule a free consultation with one of our attorneys to find out how we can help you.